Adult Attachment Styles and Recurring Relationship Problems

 • Ambivalent: You fear and often worry about being abandoned.
 You are anxious and have a hard time coping when you’re emotionally triggered.
 You feel like a victim.

-Do you fit into one of these categories of a combination of a few?
-If you think back to your childhood and what you know about your experience with you primary caregivers, does it make any sense to you that you might relate to your adult relationships in a similar way?
-If you think about it – don’t we all still want a “secure base” internally and in our in our intimate partnerships to feel safe and contained in the world?
+Do you fit into one of these categories or a combination of a few?
+If you think back to your childhood, and what you know about your experience with your primary caregivers, does it make any sense to you that you might relate to your adult relationships in a similar way?
+Don’t we all still want a secure base, internally and in our in our intimate partnerships, to feel safe and contained in the world?

-The unfortunate reality is that many of us have attachment wounds that run the gamut from serious abuse by parents to inadvertent mistakes by parents never learning themselves how to be the best parent they could be to their own child.
+The unfortunate reality is that many of us have attachment wounds that run the gamut from serious abuse by parents to inadvertent mistakes by parents who’ve never learned how to be the best parent they could be to their own child.
 These patterns tend to repeat themselves down family lines.

-However, just because we didn’t form secure attachments in the beginning years doesn’t mean we can’t have it later.
-It requires developing an understanding of what kind of attachment style we have, making sense of why that fits for us and having new experiences that are counter to our expectations.
+Just because we didn’t form secure attachments in the beginning doesn’t mean we can’t experience secure attachments as adults.
+Forming attachments requires developing an understanding of what kind of attachment style we have, making sense of why that fits for us, and having new experiences that counter our expectations.

-The new research around the neuroplasticity of the brain (Daniel Siegel, etc) suggests that there can actually be “new learnings” that cover up “old learnings.”
-If you can break your unhealthy relationship pattern long enough and experience something healthy, your internal working models can actually shift as your brain forges new neural pathways of experience.
-So, if anyone tries to tell you that “people can’t change,” this is simply not true.
+The new research around the neuroplasticity of the brain, by folks like Daniel Siegel, suggests that there can be new learnings that cover up old learnings.
+If you break your unhealthy relationship pattern long enough and have a healthy experience, your internal working models can shift as your brain forges new neural pathways of experience.
+Don’t listen if someone tells you people can’t change.

 Great article Lisa!